Robert Bloch: Weird Tales magazine and the influence of H. P. Lovecraft

 The young Bloch appears, thinly disguised, as the character Robert Blake in Lovecraft's story "The Haunter of the Dark" (1936), which is dedicated to Bloch.
 Bloch was the only individual to whom Lovecraft ever dedicated a story.
 In this story, Lovecraft kills off Robert Blake, the Bloch-based character, repaying a "courtesy" Bloch earlier paid Lovecraft with his 1935 tale "The Shambler from the Stars", in which the Lovecraft-inspired figure dies; the story goes so far as to use Bloch's then-current address (620 East Knapp Street) in Milwaukee.
 (Bloch even had a signed certificate from Lovecraft [and some of his creations] giving Bloch permission to kill Lovecraft off in a story.)
 Bloch later recalled "believe me, beyond all doubt, I don't know anyone else I'd rather be killed by."
 Bloch later wrote a third tale, "The Shadow From the Steeple", picking up where "The Haunter of the Dark" finished (Weird Tales Sept 1950).

 Lovecraft's death in 1937 deeply affected Bloch, who was then aged only 20.
 He recalled "Part of me died with him, I guess, not only because he was not a god, he was mortal, that is true, but because he had so little recognition in his own lifetime.
 There were no novels or collections published, no great realization, even here in Providence, of what was lost."
 Elsewhere he wrote, "the news of his fate came to me as a shattering blow; all the more so because the world at large ignored his passing.
 Only my parents and a few correspondents seemed to sense my shock, and my feeling that a part of me had died with him."

 After Lovecraft's death in 1937, Bloch continued writing for Weird Tales, where he became one of its most popular authors.
 He also began contributing to other pulps, such as the science fiction magazine Amazing Stories.
 Bloch broadened the scope of his fiction.
 His horror themes included voodoo ("Mother of Serpents"), the conte cruel ("The Mandarin's Canaries"), demonic possession ("Fiddler's Fee"), and black magic ("Return to the Sabbat").
 Bloch visited Henry Kuttner in California in 1937.
-Bloch's first science fiction story, "The Secret of the Observatory", was published in Amazing Stories (August 1938).
+Bloch's first science fiction story, "Secret of the Observatory", was published in Amazing Stories (August 1938).